kubedb/cli/docs/guides/mongodb/clustering/replication_concept.md

 ---
-title: MongoDB Sharding Concept
+title: MongoDB ReplicaSet Concept
 menu:
   docs_0.11.0:
-    identifier: mg-clustering-sharding-concept
+    identifier: mg-clustering-replicaset-concept
     name: ReplicaSet Concept
     parent: mg-clustering-mongodb
-    weight: 20
+    weight: 10
 menu_name: docs_0.11.0
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# MongoDB Sharding
+# MongoDB Replication

-Sharding is a method for distributing data across multiple machines.
-MongoDB uses sharding to support deployments with very large data sets and high throughput operations.
-This section introduces sharding in MongoDB as well as the components and architecture of sharding.
+A replica set in MongoDB is a group of mongod processes that maintain the same data set.
+Replica sets provide redundancy and high availability, and are the basis for all production deployments.
+This section introduces replication in MongoDB as well as the components and architecture of replica sets.

 ## Redundancy and Data Availability